briankibe450/AI-CHATBOT-USING-PYTHON/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Before you can run this chatbot, you'll need the following installed:
+Before you can run this chatbot, you need the following installed:

 Python 3.x
 NLTK library